 Lew loved to teach.
-He was never too busy or tired to answer questions or seize a “teaching moment” in person, in written manuscripts, in presentations, and through long, detailed, referenced emails.
+He was never too busy to answer questions or seize a “teaching moment” in written manuscripts, presentations, and thoughtful dialogues.
 He taught without being judgmental, without pointing out weakness, but rather by selflessly empowering others, encouraging them, and pointing out their strengths.

-In April 2008, Lew was serving as the Director of Clinical Neurophysiology Operations at the Columbia campus of New York Presbyterian Hospital until he was struck by a truck while walking across the street en route to do a friend a favor before he was to teach a Saturday morning class of technologists.
+In April 2008, Lew was serving as the Director of Clinical Neurophysiology Operations at the Columbia campus of New York Presbyterian Hospital until he was struck by a truck while walking across the street on his way to teach a Saturday morning board prep class to local technologists.
 He suffered a traumatic brain injury from the accident.
-Lew passed away April 2009 from complications from his injury.
+Lew passed away in April of 2009 from complications of his injury.

-Lew had a major influence on a generation of EEG technologists and physicians.
-Skills learned from Lew will be passed on to the next generation.
-In tribute to Lew’s passion for teaching and mentoring, in 2010 the ASET Foundation established the Lewis Kull Online Education Scholarship.
+In 2010 the ASET Foundation established the Lewis Kull Online Education Scholarship to honor his passion for teaching.
 The scholarship program is annually funded by ASET – The Neurodiagnostic Society.

 The scholarship covers the registration cost for up to two ASET on-line courses per applicant.
 The scholarship does not cover the purchase cost of reading material that may be required for course enrollment.
 No individual is eligible to be a scholarship recipient in two consecutive years.